njblanch/Minesweeper/README.md

 # Minesweeper
 ###### By Nathan Blanchard
-Welcome to the text-based Java implementation of the classic game Minesweeper!
+Welcome to a text-based Java implementation of the classic game Minesweeper!

 This game was created as a final project for the class `Intermediate Programming` at UVM.